Ritual and Lifecycle Events

 It also allows the parents to explain why a particular name was chosen.

 Typically, Jewish parents give their baby a secular name as well as a Hebrew name to express their child’s individuality and unique personality while also enforcing the connection to previous generations and their place within the community.
-It is this name that will be used at his/her Bar/Bat Mitzvah, religious rituals and ceremonies, marriage, and is the one that will ultimately be passed down to future generations.
+It is this name that will be used at their Brit Mitzvah, religious rituals and ceremonies, marriage, and is the one that will ultimately be passed down to future generations.

 The bris milah is simultaneously a performance of the mitzvah of circumcision and a celebration of the newborn child’s entrance into the divine covenant and the Jewish community.
 The ceremony welcomes the newborn child into the community and the covenant As the mitzvah is incumbent upon the parents, it is recommended that parents lead as much of the ceremony as they feel comfortable with.